-This definition is easy to apply in previously healthy patients presenting with acute liver disease and overt neuropsychiatric symptoms.
-It is more difficult to apply to patients with chronic liver diseases who have only mild to minimal signs of altered brain function, particularly in settings in which the underlying cause of the liver disease may be associated with neurologic manifestations (such as alcoholic liver disease or Wilson's disease).
-The problem in defining hepatic encephalopathy precisely is not just a matter of semantics, but has major implications in the design and evaluation of clinical studies on diagnosis and treatment of this syndrome.
+Hepatic encephalopathy is often easy to detect in patients presenting with overt neuropsychiatric symptoms.
+It may be more difficult to detect in patients with chronic liver diseases who have mild signs of altered brain function, particularly if the underlying cause of the liver disease may be associated with neurologic manifestations (such as alcoholic liver disease or Wilson's disease).

 This topic will review the clinical manifestations and diagnosis of hepatic encephalopathy in adults.
 The pathogenesis and treatment of hepatic encephalopathy are discussed elsewhere.
 (See "Hepatic encephalopathy: Pathogenesis" and "Hepatic encephalopathy in adults: Treatment".)

 A generally accepted nomenclature for hepatic encephalopathy was proposed by the World Organization of Gastroenterology (OMGE) based on a consensus statement developed by a group of experts meeting at the 11th World Congress of Gastroenterology in Vienna in 1998 (table 1) .
 It takes into account both the type of hepatic abnormality and the duration/characteristics of the neurologic manifestations.

 A classification scheme based on this nomenclature has been proposed (table 2) [14,15]: